 Loan Entrance Counseling If you are a first-time borrower of the Federal Direct Student loan, you are also required to complete Loan Entrance Counseling before the loan funds can disburse.
 Complete this required counseling session by selecting "Complete Loan Counseling" and clicking the START button at studentloans.gov web site.
 The counseling session provides you with information that will help you understand your rights and responsibilities as a federal loan borrower, as well as other tools to assist you with managing your loans.

 ***Please note that this requirement is separate from e-signing the loan MPN.***

 Fees A fee of 1.069% will be deducted from the gross amount of loan borrowed, so you need to take that into consideration when determining the amount you need to borrow.
-Loans disbursed after 10/1/17 will have a 1.066% origination fee.
+Loans disbursed after 10/1/18 may have a new origination fee.

 Receiving Federal Direct Student Loan Funds It is important to know that loan funds will automatically credit to your student account if the Direct Loan Processor has a valid MPN on file for you and you have completed loan entrance counseling.
 After you complete your registration and semester classes begin, your student financial aid will begin to disburse onto your Student account.

 Reduce or Decline a Federal Direct Student (Subsidized or Unsubsidized) Loan If you wish to reduce or cancel your loan(s), please select complete the Loan Change Form.